First Nations and Inuit Summer Work Experience Program

 The program:

-- helps First Nations and Inuit secondary and post-secondary students acquire employability skills by providing organizations with wage subsidies for their summer work experience
+- supports First Nations and Inuit secondary and post-secondary students in acquiring employability skills by providing organizations with wage subsidies for their summer work experience

 - assists First Nations and Inuit secondary and post-secondary students prepare for future entry into the labour market by facilitating access to summer employment